 My mind buzzed over and over in a spiral.
 Lately, nothing had gone right in the writing world.
 My blog was floating above the water.
 I hadn’t been able to work on my novel or short stories in a while.
 My critics gave me the same reply: “good but not good enough.”
 Because writers could never be good enough, right?

 But as my mind spun, I glanced down at my phone.
 An email from a follower popped up and an instant wave of anxiety hit me.
 But as soon as my eyes read the message, a smile spread across my face.

 The email spoke about how much I affected this reader—this stranger—from behind a computer screen.
 They—who could have lived hundreds of miles from me—got inspired by an unknown writer.

-My mood changed.
-I felt more powerful with a large desire to write.
+I felt more powerful for once.
 Instead of doing homework, I got five more blog ideas and wrote two of them.
 I came up with ideas on how to edit my short stories.

 I had forgotten how far words can go even as a writer.
 It could be a complement for a shirt or telling someone how intelligent they are.
 Perhaps words were too powerful for even my mind to comprehend.